lin-stephanie/rehype-callouts/README.md

 ### `callouts: Record<string, CalloutConfig>`

-Defines the properties for default and custom callouts.
+Defines properties for default and custom callouts.
 Each key represents a callout type, and the value is an object with the following optional properties:

 | Property  | Type                         | Description                                                                                                                                                                                                                                                                                                        |
 | --------- | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |